Sex Offending and Sex Offenders: Theories, Factors, and Treatment

 5.1% |

-| source:1
+source1 |

-that so little of the federal inmate population in Canada
+It may surprise many, however, that so little of the federal inmate population (both in Canada and in the US)

 and only 1% in federal prisons (BJS 1994).
-Similarly contrary
+Similarly contrary to popular belief, only a small percentage of sexual offenders

 actually go on to commit new sexual offences.
 For example, sexual